hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

-## The Data Flow Framework
+## The CodeQL Data Flow Configuration
-The previous queries identify our source and sink.
+The previous queries identify our source, sink and one additional flow step.
 To use global data flow and taint tracking we need some additional codeql setup:
  - a taint flow configuration
- - use path queries
+ - the path problem header and imports
- - add extra taint steps for taint flow
+ - a query formatted for path problems.

 These are done next.

 ### Taint Flow Configuration
-The way we configure global data flow is by creating a custom extension of the `TaintTracking::Configuration` class, and speciyfing `isSource`, `isSink`, and `isAdditionalTaintStep` predicates.
+The way we configure global taint flow is by creating a custom extension of the `TaintTracking::Configuration` class, and speciyfing `isSource`, `isSink`, and `isAdditionalTaintStep` predicates.
 A starting configuration can look like the following, with details to follow.